Haivision/srt/docs/statistics.md

 Congestion control module dynamically changes the value.

 In **file mode**  this value starts at 16 and is increased to the number of reported acknowledged packets.
-Then is also updated based on the delivery rate, reported by the receiver.
+This value is also updated based on the delivery rate, reported by the receiver.
 It represents the maximum number of packets that can be safely sent without causing network congestion.
 The higher this value is, the faster the packets can be sent.
 In **live mode** this field is not used.